DeSAM: Decoupled Segment Anything Model for Generalizable Medical Image Segmentation: Results and Discussion

 The image embeddings were precomputed before training using the ViT-H model as image encoder.
 We set the number of points for the grid points mode to 9x9.
-We used the learning rate = 1e-4 and batch size = 8 for network optimization and applied learning rate decay.
+For network optimization, we used a learning rate of 1e-4 with a batch size of 8 and applied learning rate decay.
 The network was trained for 50 epochs for the prostate dataset to ensure convergence.
 We performed the experiments on a single RTX 3060 12GB.
 During training, the video memory usage was approximately 7.8 GB.
-The total time for training varied between 1.2 hours and 2.7 hours, depending on the number of training images at each site.
-We conducted the system-level comparison of our method with the upper bound (fully supervised on the seen domain), baseline (no domain generalization), MedSAM \cite{ma2023segment}, and other state-of-the-art single-source domain generalization methods, including 1) adversarial noise (AdvNoise) \cite{miyato2018advnoise}; 2) adversarial bias field (AdvBias) \cite{chen2020advbias}; 3) RandConv \cite{xu2021randconv}; 4) MixStyle \cite{zhou2021mixstyle}; 5) MaxStyle \cite{chen2022maxstyle}; and 6) causality-inspired domain generalization (CSDG) \cite{ouyang2022csdg}.
-Upper bound and baseline experiments were implemented using nnU-Net \cite{isensee2021nnu}, MedSAM was implemented in the whole box mode, and all other comparison methods used their recommended settings.
+We conducted the system-level comparison of our method with the upper bound (fully supervised on the seen domain), baseline (no domain generalization), MedSAM \cite{ma2024segment}, SAMed \cite{zhang2023customized} and other state-of-the-art single-source domain generalization methods, including 1) adversarial bias field (AdvBias) \cite{chen2020advbias}; 2) RandConv \cite{xu2021randconv}; 3) MaxStyle \cite{chen2022maxstyle}; and 4) causality-inspired domain generalization (CSDG) \cite{ouyang2022csdg}.
+Upper bound and baseline experiments were implemented using nnU-Net \cite{isensee2021nnu}, and all other comparison methods used their recommended settings.
+We use two variants of DeSAM: DeSAM-B, which uses a whole image bounding box as the prompt, and DeSAM-P, which employs a grid of points as the prompt.